JaidenFlint/Project2_Group2/README.md

 ## _Dataset_

+The dataset was retrived from https://archive.ics.uci.edu/dataset/597/productivity+prediction+of+garment+employees It was called Productivity Prediction of Garment Employees and donated on 8/2/2020.

 The dataset used for this project is Garment Worker Productivity, which consists of 1,197 rows and 15 features, including:

   •	date